CONVERSATION 360° - an interactive dialog

 Join disABILITYsa in conversation as we get together to openly discuss the benefits, challenges, barriers, and pathways to engaging in the San Antonio community while addressing the way each topic impacts our selves and neighbors who live with a disability.

-ENTERTAINMENT & DISABILITY
+CIVIC RESPONSIBILITY & DISABILITY

 Time: 5:45 pm - 8:00 pm